BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ## The Open Compute Language (OpenCL)

 OpenCL is a standard that allows computationally intensive codes to be written once and run efficiently on any compliant accelerator device.
-OpenCL is supported on a wide range of systems including CPU, GPU, FPGA, DSP and MIC devices.
+It is supported on a wide range of systems including CPU, GPU, FPGA, DSP and MIC devices.
+Unlike device specific languages.
 While it is possible to write application code directly in OpenCL, it may also be used as a base to implement higher-level programming models.
 This technique was shown by Mitra et al., [@mitra2014implementation] where an OpenMP runtime was implemented over an OpenCL framework for Texas Instruments Keystone II DSP architecture.
 Having a common back-end in the form of OpenCL allows a direct comparison of identical code across this diverse range of architectures.

+The OpenCL programming framework is well-suited to heterogeneous computing environments, as a single OpenCL code may be executed on multiple different device types.
+When combined with autotuning, an OpenCL code may exhibit good performance across varied devices. [@spafford2010maestro, @chaimov2014toward, @nugteren2015cltune, @price2017analyzing]
+OpenCL has been used for DSP programming since 2012 [@li2012enabling].
+Furthermore, Mitra et al. [@mitra2018development] propose a hybrid programming environment that combines OpenMP, OpenCL and MPI to utilize a nCore Brown-Dwarf system where each node contains an ARM Cortex-A15 host CPU, a single Texas Instruments Keystone II DSP and two Keystone I DSPs.
+OpenCL codes can be written to be easily linked with auto-tuners, by allowing the local work group size to be set from the command line or as a macro in the pre-processor at execution and during compilation respectively.

 OpenCL programs consist of a host and a device side, which cooperate to perform a computation using a standard sequence of steps.
 The host is responsible for querying the suitable platforms, vendor OpenCL runtime drivers, and establishing a context on the selected devices.